demisto/dockerfiles/README.md

   <summary><b>Use the helper script <code>docker/create_new_docker_image.py</code></b></summary>

   <pre>
-./docker/create_new_docker_image.py
+❯ python docker/create_new_docker_image.py --help

-usage: create_new_docker_image.py [-h] [-t {python,powershell}]
-                                    [-p {two,three}] [-l {alpine,debian,ubuntu}]
+usage: create_new_docker_image.py [-h] [-t {python,powershell}] [-p {two,three}] [-l {alpine,debian}] [--pkg PKG] name
-                                    [--pkg PKG]
-                                    name

 Create a new docker image

 positional arguments:
   name                  The image name to use without the organization prefix.
 For example: ldap3.
 We use kebab-case naming convention.

-  optional arguments:
+options:
   -h, --help            show this help message and exit -t {python,powershell}, --type {python,powershell}
                         Specify type of image to create (default: python) -p {two,three}, --python {two,three}
-                          Specify python version to use (default: three) -l {alpine,debian,ubuntu}, --linux {alpine,debian,ubuntu}
+                        Specify python version to use (default: three) -l {alpine,debian}, --linux {alpine,debian}
-                          Specify linux distro to use (default: alpine) --pkg PKG             Specify a package/module to install.
+                        Specify linux distro to use (default: alpine) --pkg PKG             Specify a package to install.
 Can be specified multiple times.
 Each package needs to be specified with --pkg.
-For example: --pkg google-cloud-storage
-                          --pkg oath2client (default: None)
+For example: --pkg google-cloud-storage --pkg oath2client (default: None)
 </pre>
   <br>
   For example to create a new image named <code>ldap</code> using Python 3 and with the Python package <code>ldap3</code> run the following: